easyGLM/ezAGI/memory/MEMORY.md

 Loads all conversation memories from the memory folder

 # delete_conversation_memory
-# to be used following coach processing with SimpleMind
 ```python
 def delete_conversation_memory():
     ...
 ```
 # def get_latest_memory():
-# useful for new premise or continued reasoning event
     ...
 ```python
 def get_latest_memory():